If you have been missing mortgage payments and your lender is taking you to court, remember you can still stop repossession.

 - Finally, you and any co-owners should sign the Statement of Truth at the bottom of the form and, if you are using legal assistance, he/she should also fill in their details;

 - We suggest photocopying two extra copies of the form.
 Send the original and one of the copies using recorded delivery;

 - Please note that there will be a fee for filing the N244 form.
 However, if you are on a low income or receiving benefits, you may not have to pay this.

 Talk to Property Solvers…

 Property Solvers are 24/7 quick house sale experts.
-We have over 16 years of experience of stopping the repossession process through buying houses in as little as 7 days.
+We have 20 years of experience of stopping the repossession process through buying houses in as little as 7 days.